epam/EPAM-AI-RUN-Marketplace/README.md

   ./helm-charts.sh version=2.2.1-aws --image-repository valid-link-to-aws-ecr.dkr.ecr.us-east-1.amazonaws.com/epam-systems
 ```

-> ⚠️ **Important**: If you are going to deploy TestMate also, please add the following values to the deployment/helm-scripts/codemie-api/values-aws.yaml file.
+> ⚠️ **Important**: If you are going to deploy AI TestMate also, please add the following values to the deployment/helm-scripts/codemie-api/values-aws.yaml file.
 > <details>
 > <summary>Required Properties for TestMate Integration </summary>
 >